alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 > Prover interacts with `external` (`public`) functions and variables.
 Access to `internal` can be provided via harness contracts.

+Essentially, a harness is a wrapper inherited from the contract under test.
+Its primary function is to provide useful features, like access to `internal` variables and functions, and to overcome certain limitations of CVL language.
+While its use isn't obligatory (the prover can directly interact with the primary contracts) I advise establishing it before implementing properties.
+This preliminary setup is likely to streamline the process and save time in subsequent stages.

 For each contract you intend to test, create a corresponding harness contract.
 Additionally, if necessary, add mock contracts to simulate external calls.
 These harness contracts are the ones the Prover will interact with.
-Essentially, a harness is a wrapper inherited from the contract under test.
-Its primary function is to provide useful features, like access to `internal` variables and functions, and to overcome certain limitations of CVL language.

 Here is an example of the file structure for harness contracts and mocks:
 ```